RUMgroup/brexit_data_challenge/README.md

-# This is the github repo for the R Uni of Manchester & MMU  lead Bexit Data Challenge Hackathon
+# This is the github repo for the R Uni of Manchester & MMU  lead Brexit Data Challenge Hackathon

 ## Info: